unrealwork/atsd-use-cases/BaltimorePolice/README.md

 Because the nature of the visualization is such that the omission of empty months would distort the chronology of the data, interpolation is used once again.

-To organize the data so that the week of the incident is considered, the following SQL query is used:
+To organize the data so that the week of the incident is considered, this SQL query is used:

 ```sql